Head west to Beckerich, Redange and the valley of castles

 Although the castle at Septfontaines and the old Castle Ansembourg are privately owned, you can still take in some stunning views of them from the route.

 You can cycle the scenic drive route as captured by An American in Luxembourg:

-Luxembourg’s national hiking trail for the valley of the seven castles is 39km long but rated at a medium level of difficulty.
+Luxembourg’s national hiking trail for the valley of the seven castles is 39km long, but rated at a medium level of difficulty.
 The footpath leads through the idyllic valley of the River Eisch among meadows and forests.
 Walkers can stop overnight around the halfway mark at Camping Simmerschmelz (which also rents log cabins) or Apart-hotel & Restaurant Gwendy in Bour.

 There’s even another castle out west that you can visit (not one of the seven) on a self-guided tour at Useldange.
 Located in a picturesque village with a weir, the castle dates back to the 1100s.
 A trail leads around the castle and inside the tower with 20 information panels detailing the castles history.
-A culinary itinerary gives information on local wildlife and there is an herb garden.
+A culinary itinerary gives information on local wildlife and there is a herb garden.
 Information is provided in braille and audio for partially sighted visitors.